 François Hollande, President of the French Republic, opening debate of the 67th session of the General Assembly, 25 September 2012

-On 19 November 2013, the Security Council met for its quarterly public debate on the situation in the Middle East, with Mr. Jeffrey Feltman, Under-Secretary-General for Political Affairs.
+On 25 February 2014, the Security Council met on the situation in the Middle East, including the state of the peace process in the Middle East, in presence of Mr Jeffrey Feltman, Under-Secretary-General for Political Affairs.